We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Doesn't disclose information about fees and rates

 Loan terms range from five to 30 years.
-The loan application process is completely online, providing instant qualification in most cases and funding between 14 to 21 days.
+The loan application process is entirely online, providing instant qualification in most cases and funding between 14 to 21 days.
 However, it didn’t make our top picks as current fees and rates are not openly available on their website.

 Read Spring EQ Home Equity Review